 The benefits offered by an au pair are similar to those a nanny would provide, as well as contributing a kind of special cultural education.
 Au pairs are generally expected to act as a member of the household.
 That includes taking on a share of light household chores and 45 hours of child care.

 Most au pairs have to return to their home country after one or two years.
 If a child hasn’t started school yet, this can be a difficult goodbye, particularly since the au pair lives with the family.

 “Au pair costs are different as they often require an upfront investment with an au pair agency and travel costs in addition to a weekly stipend,” says Malson.
 “The U.S. State Department requires minimum stipends based on the type of program, the most common of which requires a weekly stipend of $195.75.”

-- Daycare Center Cons – their schedules and rules can be inflexible.
-Kids get less one-one attention, and dropping off a baby in a new environment can be emotionally distressing.
+- Daycare Center Cons: Their schedules and rules can be inflexible.
+Kids get less one-on-one attention, and dropping off a baby in a new environment can be emotionally distressing.

 - Nanny Pros: Kids get plenty of one-on-one attention, and having the care in the home can make kids more comfortable.

 - Nanny Cons: Nannies aren’t regulated the way daycare workers are, and well-trained, well-educated nannies can cost a premium.
 And kids get fewer socialization opportunities at home.